Homogeneity (physics): Context

 The definition of homogeneous strongly depends on the context used.
 For example, a composite material is made up of different individual materials, known as "constituents" of the material, but may be defined as a homogeneous material when assigned a function.
 For example, asphalt paves our roads, but is a composite material consisting of asphalt binder and mineral aggregate, and then laid down in layers and compacted.
 However, homogeneity of materials does not necessarily mean isotropy.
 In the previous example, a composite material may not be isotropic.

 In another context, a material is not homogeneous in so far as it is composed of atoms and molecules.
 However, at the normal level of our everyday world, a pane of glass, or a sheet of metal is described as glass, or stainless steel.
 In other words, these are each described as a homogeneous material.

-A few other instances of context are: dimensional homogeneity (see below) is the quality of an equation having quantities of same units on both sides; homogeneity (in space) implies conservation of momentum; and homogeneity in time implies conservation of energy.
+A few other instances of context are: homogeneity (in space) implies conservation of momentum; and homogeneity in time implies conservation of energy.